Kakumi/Pokebot/README.md

   * Configure and start any [supported bot](#overview-bots)
 * Viewer
   * View opponent pokemon & party stats such as hidden power, moves, IVs.
+* Version Checker
+  * A popup will appear when a new version is available.

 ## <a name="overview-bots"></a>Bots
 * Starter